killfrenzy96/AiyaFrenzyBot/README.md

 ## Notes

 - Ensure AIYA has `bot` and `application.commands` scopes when inviting to your Discord server, and intents are enabled.
-- As /settings can be abused, consider reviewing who can access the command.
-This can be done through Apps -> Integrations in your Server Settings.
 - [See wiki for optional .env variables you can set.](https://github.com/Kilvoctu/aiyabot/wiki/.env-Settings)
 - [See wiki for notes on swapping models.](https://github.com/Kilvoctu/aiyabot/wiki/Model-swapping)